bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day2/Integrated_assignment.md

 # CBW HT-seq Integrative Assignment

-Written originally by Mathieu Bourgey, edited by Florence Cavalli
+Written originally by Mathieu Bourgey, edited by Florence Cavalli and Heather Gibling

 ### Task
-We will perform the same analysis as in Module 3 but using the mother and father samples i.e sample NA12891 and NA12891.
+We will perform the same analysis as in Module 3, but using the mother and father samples, i.e sample NA12891 and NA12891.

 ```bash
 The fastq files are in the following directory of the cloud instance: ~/CourseData/HT_data/Module3/